 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square
+Yes 🗷 No 🗖

 If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes \Box No \boxtimes
+Yes $\square$ No $\boxtimes$

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ☑ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes

-Accelerated filer \Box

-Non accelerated filer (Do not check if a smaller reporting company) Smaller reporting company \Box

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-International Financial Reporting Standards asU.S.
-GAAP ⊠issued by the International Accounting Standards Board □

-Other 🗆

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow: Item 17 \Box Item 18 \Box

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes
+2 $\varepsilon$ elerated filer, an accelerated filer, a " "accelerated filer," and "smaller n non-accelerated filer, or a smaller reporting company" in Rule 12b-2 of Large accelerated filer 🗷 Accelerated filer □ Non accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark which ch basis of accounting the regis trant has used to prepare the finance ial statements included in this filing: ncial Reporting Standards as ational Accounting Standards U.S. GAAP 🗷 issued by the intern Other □ If "Other" has been checked has elected to follow: Item 17 🗖 estion, indicate by check mark whic h financial statement item the registrant If this is an annual report, in Act).
+Yes □ No 🗷 dicate by check mark whether t the registrant is a shell company (as defined in Rule 12b-2 of the Exchange